Proper connective differential graded algebras and their geometric realizations: Smoothness, regularity and t-structures

 There are short exact sequences

 where $F_{i-1}$ is naturally an $A/J_-$-module.
 In particular, since $A/J_- \cong A/J_+$ and the latter is semisimple as an algebra, we deduce from \cite{orlov2019finite}*{Proposition~2.16} that

-Each short exact sequence of DG-modules gives a triangle in $\sfD(A)$ and so the filtration we have constructed exhibits $X$ as an object of $\thick_n(A/J_-)$ (cf.\ the start of Section~\ref{ssec:sir} for this notation). \end{proof}
+Each short exact sequence of dg modules gives a triangle in $\sfD(A)$ and so the filtration we have constructed exhibits $X$ as an object of $\thick_n(A/J_-)$ (cf.\ the start of Section~\ref{ssec:sir} for this notation). \end{proof}

 Let $k\to \ell$ be a field extension.
 Because being finite dimensional is preserved by base change so is the regularity we have just observed.